-Federal courts are less political, and, generally, judges in federal court are more likely to consider dispositive motions (that is, motions that if granted, conclude all or part of the cause of action), including motions to exclude expert testimony under Daubert.
+Federal courts are less political and the judges are generally more likely to consider dispositive motions (that is, motions that, if granted, conclude all or part of the cause of action), including motions to exclude expert testimony under Daubert.

 How claimants keep cases in state court.
 A case filed in state court can only be removed (transferred) to federal court if either: